jackhall/datapy/README.md

 That said, this alternative owes much to pandas.
-The concept of hierarchical indexes and how they can be used to create multi-dimensionality, all the struggles over handling and representing null values, an understanding of what users need from a dataframe... datapy would not be possible without this collective experience.
+The concept of hierarchical indexes and how they can be used to create multi-dimensionality, all the struggles over handling and representing null values, an understanding of what users need from a dataframe... zenframe would not be possible without this collective experience.

 I will focus on the Zen of Python, in particular: